Sadi58/indicator-drive/README.md

 Installation
 ===============

-Make the setup file executable and run it
+Make the setup file executable and run it.

 ToDo
 ===============

-1. Use a switch as in UbuntuOne indicator instead of the current info item in the menu
+1. Use a switch as in UbuntuOne indicator instead of the current info item in the menu.
-2. Prevent zenity cancel button from deleting the interval value
+2. Prevent zenity cancel button from deleting the interval value.
+3. Avoid root password prompt when changing icons.
-3. Incorporate grive setup (google account authentication) and local folder creation?
+4. Incorporate grive setup (google account authentication) and local folder creation?